janpeterka/feedback/README.md

 This project is in my head and some parts of code in different project for some time, and I wanted to create a place where I will thoroughly describe it before it will become reality.
 Writing about **what it needs to** do and **how developer will interact with it** helps me make sense of it and how it will be implemented.

+---

+I'm still not sure about name for this.
+`feedback` is already existing gem, so I need something different.
+I thougt about taking some Japanese versions, one is `Fīdobakku`, another is (probably) `饋還`.
+Another ideas are:
+- `i-want-to-know`
+- `tell-me`
+- `solid_feedback`

+Currently I like `i-want-to-know` most.
+Because:
+> Do you have any problems with using my app?
+I want to know!
+> Do you have any ideas how I can improve it?
+I want to know!
+> Do you want to communicte with me anything else?
+I want to know!

+Yeah, but I'm still not sure.

 # premise
 Collect feedback in Rails app with ease